Parameter Estimation in an SPDE Model for Cell Repolarisation: The effect of noise

-We can conclude that repolarisation is not only stable under noise, but it is even accelerated.
-The interpretation of this behaviour could be that the noise breaks symmetries, making the dynamics more 'turbulent' and therefore the creation of a new front is sped up.
+The same qualitative results are obtained for parameters in the nonlinearity and initial conditions different from the ones in Appendix \ref{sec:setup}.
+Moreover, we have also observed a decrease in $\tau_{\gamma}$ when considering larger inhibitor noise levels $\sigma_{I}$ or a larger signal strength $a$, while keeping all other parameters fixed.

-In principle, the noise may act such that repolarisation is never achieved.
-In case of the noise levels for $\sigma_A$ considered above, however, this was not an issue and only very few realisations of $X$ had to be discarded for computing $\tau_{\gamma}$.
-Moreover, realisations of \eqref{eq:stochasticMeinhardt}, which would have lead to negative concentrations of $A$ or $I$, were not taken into account (even for $\sigma_{A}=0.1$ this concerned only $2.6 \%$ of all simulated paths).
+We conclude that repolarisation is not only stable under noise, but it is even accelerated.
+An interpretation of this behaviour is that the noise breaks symmetries, making the dynamics more 'turbulent' and therefore the creation of a new front is sped up.

 \paragraph{Splitting of the front}

 For the deterministic Meinhardt model it has been shown by \citep{lockley2017image} that the repolarised front may not be stable.
 Indeed, if the parameters, obtained from fitting data on the short timescales at which repolarisation typically occurs (120 sec), are used for long term simulations, then the front splits into several parts.
 This can be verified for the parameters in Appendix \ref{sec:setup}: upon repolarisation, the front splits first into two parts (around time $t = 200$) and then into three parts (around time $t = 700$).